twilio/workshop/docs/dynamic_apps.rst

    :language: python
    :lines: 3-6

-This class handles incoming requests to our application at a specific URL.
+This code handles incoming requests to our application at the specified URL.
-Whenever a user makes a request to our application a method on this class will be invoked.
-The method will usually write out a response for display in a browser.
+Whenever a user makes a request to our application, this is the code that will be run.
+The output of the code gets displayed to the web browser.

 Here we only define a single method on the class called ``get``.
 If you remember your HTTP verbs from the :ref:`http` section this method name